 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Irinotecan is usually handled and stored by a health care provider.
-If you are using irinotecan at home, store irinotecan as directed by your pharmacist or health care provider.
-Keep irinotecan out of the reach of children and away from pets.
+Irinotecan is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about irinotecan, please talk with your doctor, pharmacist, or other health care provider.

 - Irinotecan is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.